 The corporate plan therefore includes the council’s improvement plan, which clearly lays out our improvement objectives.
 These improvements, as is the case with all our objectives, come from the council’s priorities.
 This was informed by a wide body of evidence, including a broad consultation process, which helped in the development of the Belfast Agenda and corporate plan.

-If you would like our corporate plan in a different format or have any other queries, please contact the Strategic Planning and Policy Team by calling 028 9027 0234 or emailing firstname.lastname@example.org
+If you have any further comments, particularly in terms of suggestions in respect of our improvement objectives for 2017/2018, or if you would like our corporate plan in a different format or have any other queries, please contact the Strategic Planning and Policy Team by calling 028 9027 0234 or emailing email@example.com

 Annual Report 2016 - 2017